 In the United States, the ratio of public relations professionals to journalists was 1.2 to 1 in the 1980s; three decades later, there were four public relations professionals for every journalist in the country.
 Although such statistics do not exist for Latin America, the situation is probably very much alike.

-The media, sometimes lacking the proper resources for editing and publishing, is overwhelmed and simply can’t keep up with events.
+Nowadays, the media, sometimes lacking the proper resources for editing and publishing, gets overwhelmed and simply can’t keep up with events.
 Too much to cover and not enough journalists.